bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 49. it's about time clock (63) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image049.webp?raw=true"
-   alt="Picture of a clock with the words 'it's about time'" width="20%">
+  title="Picture of a clock with the words 'it's about time'" alt="Picture of a clock with the words 'it's about time'." width="20%" />
 &nbsp;
 <br/>